esa-esdl/esdl-core/doc/dat_julia.rst

 Overview
 ========

-The Data Analytics Toolkit (DAT) for Julia is hosted in `CABLAB's github repository <https://github.com/CAB-LAB/CABLAB.jl>`_ and is developed in close interaction with the scientific community.
+The Data Analytics Toolkit (DAT) for Julia is hosted in `ESDL's github repository <https://github.com/esa-esdl/CABLAB.jl>`_ and is developed in close interaction with the scientific community.
 Here we give a short overview on the capabilities of the Julia DAT, but we would refer to the `official documentation`_ for a more detailed and frequently updated software description.